totalnoMartina/aromatic-experience/README.md

 - Users who dont know anything about oils but have a keen interest to find out
 - Users who have some emotional imbalance and looking for natural way of getting back to balance
 - Users who want to connect to more alike-thinkers

 ## User stories

 **First-time User:**

-1. I want to understand the purpose of the site and the topic objective easily
-2. I want to easily register an account, possibly using social media account
+[#1](https://github.com/totalnoMartina/aromatic-experience/issues/1).
+I want to easily register for an account

+[#5](https://github.com/totalnoMartina/aromatic-experience/issues/5).
+I want to be presented with the topic objective easily on the Homepage

+[#3](https://github.com/totalnoMartina/aromatic-experience/issues/3).
+As a User I want to see Posts and Comments to get informations and insight

-3. I want to feel confident that the data I enter is secure
+[#4](https://github.com/totalnoMartina/aromatic-experience/issues/4).
+I want to be anuthenticated user so that I dont need to put my login information every time

-4. I want to understand the benefits of creating an account
+[#5](https://github.com/totalnoMartina/aromatic-experience/issues/5).
+I want to understand the purpose of the website with some Introduction information on the Homepage

-5. I want to connect to new people by commenting, liking posts
+[#6](https://github.com/totalnoMartina/aromatic-experience/issues/6).
+As the user have the ability to Update and delete the comments

+[#8](https://github.com/totalnoMartina/aromatic-experience/issues/8).
+As a User I want to navigate Website easily through pagination, to be aware which page user is browsing

+[#10](https://github.com/totalnoMartina/aromatic-experience/issues/10).
+Create DB Diagram to be able to visualise the path of users within the app

+[#11](https://github.com/totalnoMartina/aromatic-experience/issues/11).
+Implement Dajngo messages so that users are notified whenever any action took effect ???

+### Issue left for further improvement

+[#9](https://github.com/totalnoMartina/aromatic-experience/issues/9).
+Create documentation that helps users to understand the purpose of the website just by seeing README.md and testing files --not completed on automatised testing, documentation is finished, further testing with automatised testing tools planned

 **Returning Users:**